ohmae/log/README.md

 }
 ```

-If you want to use Android utils, as following.
+If use with Android utils, as following.
 ```gradle
 dependencies {
     implementation 'net.mm2d:log:0.8.2'